-Focus Universal Inc., a Nevada corporation ("Focus Universal," "the Company," "we," "us," and "our,"), is offering 2,000,000 shares of common stock, \$0.001 par value per share, on a firm commitment basis, at an assumed offering price of \$4.00 to \$6.00 per share of common stock.
+Focus Universal Inc., a Nevada corporation ("Focus Universal," "the Company," "we," "us," and "our,"), is offering 2,000,000 shares of common stock, \$0.001 par value per share, on a firm commitment basis.
+We anticipate a public offering price between \$4.00 and \$6.00 per share.
+We have assumed a public offering price of \$5.00 per share, which is the midpoint of the estimated offering price range.
 Our common stock is currently quoted on the OTCQB market, operated by OTC Markets Group, under the symbol "FCUV."
-On April 20, 2021, the last quoted price of our common stock as reported on the OTCQB was \$5.00 per share.
+On April 26, 2021, the last quoted price of our common stock as reported on the OTCQB was \$5.00 per share.
 This price will fluctuate based on the demand for our common stock.
+There is a limited public trading market for our common stock.
+The final public offering price will be determined through a negotiation between us and the underwriters in the offering and will take into account the recent market price of our common stock, the general condition of the securities market at the time of the Offering, the history of, and the prospects for, the industry in which we compete, and our past and present operations and our prospects for future revenues.
+The assumed public offering price used throughout this prospectus may not be indicative of the actual offering price.

 We have applied to list our common stock on the NASDAQ Capital Market under the symbol "FCUV."